The global skills and competency framework for the digital world

 • ensuring compliance with data privacy laws and regulations

-• designing and implementing disaster recovery and backup strategies
+• designing and implementing disaster recovery, backup strategies, and security monitoring protocols

 • integrating and managing databases across hybrid environments, combining on-premises and cloud-based solutions